hannesdatta/course-odcm/content/_index.md

 - Finally, the [__building block__](docs/snippets) section offers a collection of code snippets in Python that you can use to build and extend your own scrapers and API retrieval projects.

-## Want to know more?
+## Enroll in this class

-- If you'd like to enroll, head over to the [course syllabus](docs/course/syllabus) for all the details.
+- Head over to the [course syllabus](docs/course/syllabus) for all the details.
 The course offers seats to Research Master and PhD students from outside of Tilburg University.

 - Curious about obtaining a MSc degree?
 Then explore the [Marketing Analytics program](https://www.tilburguniversity.edu/education/masters-programmes/marketing-analytics), offered by faculty of Tilburg University's [Marketing Department](https://tilburguniversity.edu/marketing).

+- Want to pursue a PhD at Tilburg University?
+Check out the [Research Master in Business - Marketing track](https://www.tilburguniversity.edu/education/masters-programmes/research-master-marketing).

 <!--